awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-configuration-changes.md

 ## Initiating a configuration change<a name="es-managedomains-initiate"></a>

-When you initiate a configuration change, the domain state changes to **Processing** while Amazon ES creates a new environment with the latest [service software](es-service-software.md)\.
-During certain service software updates, the state remains **Active**\.
+When you initiate a configuration change, the domain state changes to **Processing** until Amazon ES has created a new environment with the latest [service software](es-service-software.md), at which point it changes back to **Active**\.
+During certain service software updates, the state remains **Active** the whole time\.
 In both cases, you can review the cluster health and Amazon CloudWatch metrics and see that the number of nodes in the cluster temporarily increases—often doubling—while the domain update occurs\.
 In the following illustration, you can see the number of nodes doubling from 11 to 22 during a configuration change and returning to 11 when the update is complete\.

 ![\[Number of nodes doubling from 11 to 22 during a domain configuration change.\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/NodesDoubled.png)